bojinyao/exam-generation/README.md

 ## Project Structure

 Since this project is written by students, we need to anticipate real events such as graduation, that would result in the loss of the code creator.
 As such, we're choosing possibly the easiest way to keep everyone's code relevant, with nearly zero maintenance, that will ensure the survival of each individual's work in case of any unexpected leave.
 Consequently, this will hopefully ensure the longevity of the overall endeavor.
-The way we're going to organize everyone's project is through python modules ([below](#python-modules))
+We're going to organize everyone's project through python modules ([below](#python-modules))

 ### Python Modules